 The FSU contract contains a sick leave time provision that applies to non-tenure track faculty who are half-time or greater.
 According to the contract, full-time lecturers on academic year appointments can take paid sick leave time at the rate of 3.07 hours per two-week payroll period (for part-time lecturers who are 50% or over the number of hours will be pro-rated according to your percentage of time).
 In addition, eligible lecturers may apply to draw from the sick leave bank for any protracted illnesses or injuries should their personal sick leave time be used up (the granting of time from the sick leave bank is decided upon by a labor-management committee; for details on how to apply for the sick leave bank contact Human Resources).
 Up to 5 days of sick leave time may be granted for the purpose of caring for your spouse, child, foster child, stepchild, parent, stepparent, brother, sibling, grandparent, or grandchild for either yourself, your spouse, person for whom you are the legal guardian or anyone in your household who is seriously ill (you may also apply to the sick leave bank for these purposes).

 It is important that you notify your department of absence due to illness as soon as you are able to.
-Failure to notify your department can result in your sick leave being unpaid.
-However, under no circumstance can absence due to illness result in termination without pay.
+Failure to notify your department can result in your sick leave being unpaid or possibly even in termination.
+However, under no circumstance can absence due to illness result in termination without pay as long as you have properly notified your department.
 Keep in mind that the Administration may require you to provide a notice from a physician in regards to your illness or those in the categories mentioned above for absences of longer than 3 days.